 WhyLabs uses modern cloud architectures for its AI applications running on AWS.
 They run containers with Amazon ECS, serverless with AWS Lambda, and Amazon EMR for large-scale data processing.
 They also use Amazon CloudFront as their content delivery platform.

 Initially, WhyLabs tried out AWS CloudFormation and the AWS Cloud Development Kit (CDK) to manage their infrastructure.
 However, these tools frequently made infrastructure management more complex and inefficient for developers, which stifled WhyLabs’ ability to innovate quickly as a young startup.
 For example, developers had trouble using CloudFormation’s DSL, which made it difficult and time-consuming to model infrastructure.
 Developers found the DSL limiting since it didn’t support standard language features like conditions, loops, and constants.
 It also didn’t enable standard software principles such as creating modular and reusable infrastructure.
-Although CDK improved upon CloudFormation by adding general-purpose languages, it didn’t provide the full benefits of those languages since it didn’t support common software practices and tools such as unit testing with standard frameworks.
+Although CDK improved upon CloudFormation by adding general-purpose languages, it didn’t provide the full benefits of those languages such as end-to-end unit testing that validates cloud resources’ behavior and dependencies.
 Furthermore, it suffered many of the same limitations as CloudFormation because it was an abstraction built on CloudFormation.
 Last but not least, these tools only supported AWS when WhyLabs needed the flexibility to go multi-cloud.

 As more developers joined WhyLabs and the company began to think about multi-cloud environments, they needed a modernized approach that would enable the company to scale its cloud infrastructure with the speed and agility required of an innovative startup.
 WhyLabs and its “two-pizza teams” needed a platform that would enable them to apply existing software engineering best practices to their infrastructure, and the platform needed to support any cloud.